Individualized Policy Evaluation and Learning under Clustered Network Interference

 where

 can be viewed as an estimate of $G(\bX_i)$ based on a single observation, and $ \widehat{G}$ and $\widehat{\Sigma}$ are the estimates for the nuisance quantities $G$ and $\Sigma$.
 Equation~\eqref{equ:DRscore} has a form similar to the standard doubly robust estimators in the literature, which typically consist of an outcome regression estimate plus an augmented weighted residual term.
-It can be easily seen that $\widehat{V}^{\DR}(\pi)$ enjoys a doubly robust property --- it is consistent if either of the two nuisance models is consistently estimated, therefore, it is more robust to the estimation errors of propensity score and outcome regression models.
-In addition, if we substitute $\widehat{G}_\DR(\bY_i,\bX_i)$ with ${G}_\IPW(\bY_i,\bX_i)=\bY_i\phi(\bA_i)^\top{\Sigma}(\bX_i)^{-1} $ given in Equation~\eqref{equ:DRestor}, this policy value estimator reduces to our additive IPW estimator, providing an additional justification of the proposed estimator under the experimental settings.
+It can be easily shown that $\widehat{V}^{\addDR}(\pi)$ enjoys a doubly robust property --- it is consistent if either of the two nuisance models is consistently estimated.
+Therefore, the \addDR{} estimator is more robust to the estimation errors of propensity score and outcome regression models.
+In addition, if we substitute $\widehat{G}_\addDR(\bY_i,\bX_i)$ in Equation~\eqref{equ:DRestor} with ${G}_\addIPW(\bY_i,\bX_i)=\bY_i\phi(\bA_i)^\top{\Sigma}(\bX_i)^{-1} $, this policy value estimator reduces to our \addIPW{} estimator, providing an additional justification of the proposed estimator under the experimental settings.